radianlukman/Value-at-Risk-Variance-Covariance/README.md

-# :chart_with_upwards_trend: Value at Risk - Variance Covariance Method.
+# :chart_with_upwards_trend: Value at Risk - Variance Covariance Method
 In this project, we are going to calculate value at risk with variance-covariance method using Python.

 ## :file_folder: Folders